 Both muscles run down the inner thigh and cross the inside of the knee to attach to the tibia to form part of the pes anserinus or goose foot.
 The goose foot is attached to the shaft of the tibia just below the swelling of the knee.

-These two muscles (Sartorius and Gracilis) also pass over the adductor muscles.
+As they run down the inside of the thigh, these two muscles (Sartorius and Gracilis) pass over the adductor muscles.

-One of the adductor muscles, the long head of the adductor magnus, serves as an attachment point for a portion of the lower vastus medialis.
-And so activation of this adductor muscle in particular can help the vastus medialis activate which in turn can add tension to the sartorius and or gracilis making it easier for these muscles to activate effectively.
+As mentioned, one of the adductor muscles, the long head of the adductor magnus, serves as an attachment point for a portion of the lower vastus medialis which is called the vastus medialis obliquus or VMO for short.
+And so activation of this adductor muscle in particular can help the vastus medialis obliquus activate which in turn may help to add tension to the sartorius and or gracilis making it easier for these muscles to activate effectively.

 Activation of other adductors can also help to add tension to the sartorius and gracilis.

-Note that as with the tensor fascia latae, when the knee is straight the sartorius acts as a hip flexor and so activation of the adductors and vastus medialis can help this muscle more effectively act as a hip flexor.
+Note that as with the tensor fascia latae, when the knee is straight, or stabilized against changes in knee bent while actually bent, the sartorius can act as a hip flexor and so activation of the adductors and vastus medialis can help this muscle more effectively act as a hip flexor.

-If the focus in on hip stability, say while standing on one leg, activation of all three vastus muscles and the adductors can add tension to overlying muscles making it easier to control the hip bone, or if the hip bone is stable, making it easier to stabilize the shin and foot.
+If the focus in on hip stability, say while standing on one leg, activation of all three vastus muscles and the adductors can help in stabilizing the knee and can add tension to overlying muscles making it easier to control the hip bone, or if the hip bone is stable, making it easier to stabilize the shin and foot.